PitzTech/Spark_Hadoop_K8S/K8S-README.md

 **Spark 3.5.0:**
 https://drive.google.com/uc?id=19MRDBRugUU6mjB_cEhRhZBOJy92Z8gve

-Save both files to your host machine.
+Save both files to your Downloads folder (or note the exact path where you save them).

 #### Clone Repository and Transfer Binaries: